This page may contain affiliate links, see our disclaimer here.

 Choose from a one-bedroom villa which sleeps 2 guests or a two-bedroom villa, with space for 4 guests.

-Agriela Villa in Sgourokefali village is 15 km from Arhanes village and 19 km from Heraklion.
+Agrielia Villa in Sgourokefali village is 15 km from Archanes village and 19 km from Heraklion.
 This hamlet with views to the sea is a quiet rural retreat, yet close to everything.
 Visit the beaches, go into the town of Heraklion to see museums or get your fresh fruit and vegetables at the local markets.

 The location is handy for visits to Knossos Palace, the beaches and local wineries.